gnieboer/tsp-redesign/pages/in-service-withdrawal-basics/types-of-withdrawals.md

 - You must pay 20% federal income tax on the taxable portion of your age-based withdrawal unless you transfer or roll it over to an an IRA or an eligible employer plan.
 - You will not be eligible to receive a partial withdrawal from the same account after you separate from service.

-Be sure to read the Tax Notice [*Important Tax Information About Payments From Your TSP Account*](https://www.tsp.gov/PDF/formspubs/tsp-536.pdf)  to learn more about the tax rules affecting your age-based withdrawals.
+Be sure to read the Tax Notice [*Important Tax Information About Payments From Your TSP Account*](https://www.tsp.gov/PDF/formspubs/tsp-536.pdf) to learn more about the tax rules affecting your age-based withdrawal.